I love my dogs.

 Nope… Still not capturing it…

-Yet to be fully unraveled by science, the process of aging is still somewhat of a mystery.
-There are tons of different theories about why exactly we age and what makes it happen, but for simplicity they can mostly be classed into two main categories.
+Yet to be fully unravelled by science, the process of ageing is still somewhat of a mystery.
+There are tons of different theories about why exactly we age and what makes it happen, but for simplicity, they can mostly be classed into two main categories.

-Damage based theories suggest that aging results from damage caused by accumulating byproducts of metabolism and inefficient repair processes within cells.
-These theories argue that aging is predominantly due to our interactions with the environment and/or damage from internal chemical reactions.
+Damage based theories suggest that ageing results from damage caused by accumulating byproducts of metabolism and inefficient repair processes within cells.
+These theories argue that ageing is predominantly due to our interactions with the environment and/or damage from internal chemical reactions.
 Genetics play a minor role, with the presence or absence of protective genes influencing how much damage occurs.

-On the other hand, programmed theories argue that aging is driven by genetically regulated processes.
-These theories argue that aging is predetermined and occurs on a fixed schedule, triggered by genetic programs.
-Scientists in this camp still acknowledge that damage to cells or environmental factors can contribute, but don’t believe they are the main reason for aging.
+On the other hand, programmed theories argue that ageing is driven by genetically regulated processes.
+These theories argue that ageing is predetermined and occurs on a fixed schedule, triggered by genetic programs.
+Scientists in this camp still acknowledge that damage to cells or environmental factors can contribute, but don’t believe they are the main reason for ageing.

 Why do Different Species Age at Different Rates?

-Of course there are exceptions to this ‘being bigger, living longer’ rule.
-For example birds can live 5 – 10 times longer than mammals that are around the same size.
-This could be explained by the evolutionary theory that prey animals have shorter lifespans than those with less predators – basically because they need to get everything done (like grow up and have their babies) before they get eaten up.
+Of course, there are exceptions to this ‘being bigger, living longer’ rule.
+For example, birds can live 5 – 10 times longer than mammals that are around the same size.
+This could be explained by the evolutionary theory that prey animals have shorter lifespans than those with fewer predators – basically, because they need to get everything done (like growing up and having their babies) before they get eaten up.

 Comparing Dogs to Humans

-The old theory that our dogs age seven years to every ‘human year’ is a little oversimplified.
+The old theory that our dog’s age is seven years to every ‘human year’ is a little oversimplified.